End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Implementation Details

 \subsection{Training Dataset}

-We use the training set of HotpotQA~\citep{hotpot}, which contains 90{,}447 samples, as the training data for reinforcement learning.
-Only the questions from the dataset are used as model inputs, while the corresponding answers serve as golden labels for reward computation based on the F1 score.
-Representative examples are shown in Figure~\ref{tab:exp-hotpot}.
+We utilized the training set of HotpotQA~\citep{hotpot}, comprising 90,447 samples, as the reinforcement learning training data.
+Only the questions from the dataset were used as model inputs, with the corresponding answers serving as ground-truth labels for computing rewards based on the F1 score.
+Representative examples are presented in Figure~\ref{tab:exp-hotpot}.
+These questions require the model to invoke external tools for search and perform multi-hop reasoning based on the retrieved results, effectively evaluating the agent's tool-calling capabilities.